About the festival

 The festival is a member of the international choir network Choral Festival Network.

-CantaRode aims to become a meeting place for the best choirs worldwide.
-Additionally, the festival seeks to promote cultural exchange between countries and encourage choral singing in the broadest sense.
+CantaRode aims to become a meeting place for the world’s finest choirs.
+In addition, the festival seeks to promote cultural exchange between countries and to encourage choral singing in the broadest sense.

-The CantaRode Foundation achieves this by organizing an international choir festival and offering high-quality concerts to a wide audience.
-The versatility and universal value of choral singing are central to this mission.
+The CantaRode Foundation achieves this by organizing an international choral festival and offering high-quality concerts to a wide audience.
+The diversity and universal value of choral music are at the heart of its mission.

 Festival Components

-The choir festival features a festival competition for national and international chamber choirs in the following categories: equal voice choirs (women’s and men’s choirs) and mixed choirs.
-Participation is by selection through the artistic committee, with selection criteria outlined in the festival regulations.
+The choral festival features a festival competition for national and international chamber choirs in the following categories: equal voice choirs (women’s and men’s choirs) and mixed choirs.
+Participation is by selection through the artistic committee.
+The selection criteria are outlined in the festival regulations.

 In addition to the competitive program, various concerts are organized throughout the region.
-Participating choirs perform alongside local choirs or musical ensembles.
-Furthermore, creative and inspiring workshops are held in and around Kerkrade in collaboration with local choirs and/or music groups.
+Participating choirs perform together with local choirs or musical ensembles.
+Furthermore, creative and inspiring (musical) workshops are held in and around Kerkrade in collaboration with local choirs and/or music organizations.

 Organization